 Harjinder Mistry is a principal research engineer at Ola, where he is building a cloud-native data-science platform to solve challenging problems of fleet management.
 Previously, he engineered data platforms for a couple of interesting data-science projects: OpenShift.io at Red Hat and the Watson ML platform at IBM.
 Earlier, he spent several years in the DB2 SQL Query Optimizer team, building and fixing the mathematical model that decides the query execution plan.
 Harjinder holds an MTech from IIIT, Bangalore, India.

-Bargava Subramanian is a machine learning engineer based in Bangalore, India.
-Bargava has 14 years’ experience delivering business analytics solutions to investment banks, entertainment studios, and high-tech companies.
-He has given talks and conducted numerous workshops on data science, machine learning, deep learning, and optimization in Python and R around the world.
-He mentors early-stage startups in their data science journey.
-Bargava holds a master’s degree in statistics from the University of Maryland at College Park.
+Bargava Subramanian is a Deep Learning engineer and co-founder of a boutique AI firm, Binaize Labs, in Bangalore, India.
+He has 15 years’ experience delivering business analytics and machine learning solutions to B2B companies.
+He mentors organizations in their data science journey.
+He holds a master’s degree from the University of Maryland at College Park.
 He is an ardent NBA fan.

 ©2017, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org